baiden/News-Feed-App/README.md

 **Create an app which gives a user regularly-updated news from the Internet related to a particular topic, person, or location**
 Create a News Feed app which gives a user regularly-updated news from the Internet related to a particular topic, person, or location.
 The presentation of the information as well as the topic is up to you.

+**abreast** is a simple news feed app that keeps you informed with the latest international news.

 <a href="https://imgflip.com/gif/2mh3n2"><img src="https://i.imgflip.com/2mh3n2.gif" title="made at imgflip.com"/></a>
 <a href="https://imgflip.com/gif/2mh3zz"><img src="https://i.imgflip.com/2mh3zz.gif" title="made at imgflip.com"/></a>